-- History of previous venous problems, any visible abnormal veins, any history of varicosities in pregnancy
+- History of previous venous problems, any visible abnormal veins and any history of varicosities in pregnancy.

 - A complete examination should include a general assessment of the patient's cardiovascular status and abdominal examination to exclude secondary causes, such as tumours which could be causing external venous compression.

 - To map the areas of varicosity, examine the patient with them standing in the first instance.
 To confirm that a swelling is a varicose vein, gently press over the area.
 The vein will empty and then refill.

 - Attempt to identify which vein the varicosities drain into.
 Varicosities of the short saphenous vein are normally seen below the knee and are distributed posterolaterally.
 Long saphenous vein varicosities may run the whole length of the leg and are distributed more medially.

 - Inspect the skin for changes suggestive of chronic venous insufficiency.
 These may include ulcers, lipodermatitis, pigmentation, telangiectasia or eczema.